PrinssiFiestas/libGPC/README.md

 ## Platform Support

-libGPC is regularly tested with MSVC on Windows x64, GCC/Clang on x86_64 Ubuntu, MinGW GCC/Clang on MSYS2 UCRT64, and GCC/Clang on 32-bit ARM Raspbian.
+libGPC is regularly tested with MSVC on Windows x64, GCC/Clang on x86_64 Ubuntu, MinGW GCC/Clang on MSYS2 UCRT64/CLANG64, and GCC/Clang on 32-bit ARM Raspbian.
 Some testing is also done with CompCert on x86_64 Ubuntu.

 Full features are enabled with GNU C11.
 Standard C99 is supported with almost full features if not using MSVC.
-C++11 is mostly supported with minor differences, although the library must be compiled with a C compiler.
+C++11 is supported with minor differences, although the library must be compiled with a C compiler.

-Building the single header library with MSVC requires C11 standard threads, which are only available after Visual Studio 2022 version 17.8 Preview 2.
+Compiling the single header library with MSVC requires C11 standard threads, which are only available after Visual Studio 2022 version 17.8 Preview 2.
 Older versions are not supported.

 ## Installation and Usage